Fast strategies in biased Maker--Breaker games: Proof of Theorem

 Now we will show that Maker can follow this strategy.
 We perform the analysis for each stage separately.

 \textbf{Stage 1.} At the beginning of the game, $I=V$ and $X=\emptyset$.
-For each expander that he builds, Maker chooses $t$ vertices $\{v_1,v_2,\dots,v_t\} \in I$ that are isolated in his graph and independent in Breaker's graph.
+For each Hamilton-con\-nect\-ed subgraph that she builds, Maker chooses $t$ vertices $\{v_1,v_2,\dots,v_t\} \in I$ that are isolated in her graph and independent in Breaker's graph.
 Then, $I=I\setminus \{v_1,v_2,\dots,v_t\}$ and $X=X \cup \{v_1,v_2,\dots,v_t\}$.
-Since he plays on the set $X$ in every second move, this game can be treated as $(1:2b)$ Hamilton-connected expander game.
-In his first move, Maker selects the first $t$ vertices $\{v_1,v_2,\dots,v_t\} \in I$ that are independent in Breaker's graph, which are easy to find, as there are only $b$ edges claimed on the board in total.
+Since she plays on the set $X$ in every second move, this game can be treated as $(1:2b)$ Hamilton-connected subgraph game.
+In her first move, Maker selects the first $t$ vertices $\{v_1,v_2,\dots,v_t\} \in I$ that are independent in Breaker's graph, which are easy to find, as there are only $b$ edges claimed on the board in total.
 After that, $|I|=|V|-t$ and $X=X\cup \{v_1,v_2,\dots,v_t\}$, implying $|End(\cP)|=2(n-t)$, since each vertex is treated as two endpoints of a path of length $0$.
 We will first take a closer look at $(2)$.\\ The proof exactly the same as the one for stage 1, part (2), in the proof of Theorem~\ref{thm:HamVerySmall} (see page~\pageref{box}), gives that when stage 1 is over, every vertex in $End(\cP)$ has Breaker's degree less than $16b\ln n$.